toine512/matrix_reloaded_ctrl/README.md

 ### Commands

 Available commands are explained in the following table.
 I've reused the IRC Protocol syntax.
-Charset is UTF-8, end of line character is LF.
+Charset is UTF-8, **end of line character is LF**.

 <table align="center">
   <thead>